lamhq/tech-notes/pages/devops/aws/2-compute/5-load-balancer.md

 | Redirects | ✔ |  |
 | Fixed response | ✔ |  |
 | User authentication | ✔ |  |

+## Deregistration Delay

+Deregistration Delay allows Load Balancers to keep existing connections open if the EC2 instances are de-registered or become unhealthy.

+This enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.

+You can disable deregistration delay if you want your load balancer to immediately close connections to the instances that are de-registering or have become unhealthy.